timgoalen/timgoalen-portfolio/README.md

 ***RUN THIS AGAIN - 'controlslist' errors shown on audio elements
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator) - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ftimgoalen.github.io%2Ftg-composer-portfolio%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

-after the first W3C markup validator test i removed the `controlslist` attribute on the `<audio>` elements, as is an experimental attribute and would fail the test. had it for `nodownload` and `noplaybackrate`.
-In future I will build a custom audio player for the site using JavaScript.
+after the first W3C markup validator test i removed the `controlslist` attribute on the `<audio>` elements, as is an experimental attribute and would fail the test. had it for `nodownload` and `noplaybackrate`, for diabling the controls for downloading the audio file and changing the playback speed.
+In future I will build a custom audio player for the site using JavaScript, to include this functionality.

+[PROB SHOW THESE IN COLLAPSABLE MENU]

-### Lighthouse
+### Lighthouse / Page-speed?

 !!!SHOW IMAGES & RESULTS